Overly aggressive spam filters

 Hopefully, this is another way to workaround the aggressiveness of Akismet.
 However, as noted by Boone in a previous thread, you should train Akismet by unspamming these comments.
 That's the only way Akismet can learn if their algorithms need to be tamed down.

 And by selecting the "I think Akismet is catching my comments by mistake" option.
 Perhaps someone at Akismet can see what might be causing the false positives on the BMCC sites.

-#16 Updated by Raymond Hoh 12 months ago
+#16 Updated by Raymond Hoh over 2 years ago

 Do you have any other ideas about how faculty might engage students on the Commons that would not require student accounts?